gdeol4/digital-garden/content/projects/smoc2-rna-seq/index.md

 ### Overview of workflow

-Differential expression analysis: DESeq2 workflow We will be using the DESeq2 tool to perform the differential expression analysis, but what are the steps we will need to perform?
-Displayed in the workflow are the steps in the differential expression analysis, separated into quality control and DE analysis steps.
-To start, we will take the count matrix containing the raw counts for each sample and perform quality control steps.
-First, the counts will be normalized to account for differences in library depth.
-Then, principal component analysis and hierarchical clustering using heatmaps will be performed to identify potential sample outliers and major sources of variation in the data.
-After QC, the DE analysis will be performed, including the modeling of counts, shrinking the log2 fold changes, and testing for differential expression.
-We will cover each of these steps in more detail as we progress through the workflow.
+Differential expression analysis:

+1. Read in count matrix and create metadata

+2. Quality control:

+Normalizing the raw counts to assess sample-level quality control is the first step in the workflow.
+The raw counts represent the number of reads aligning to each gene and should be proportional to the expression of the RNA in the sample; however, there are factors other than RNA expression that can influence the number of reads aligning to each gene.
+The count data can be adjusted to remove the influence of these factors on the overall counts using normalization methods.
+The main factors often considered during normalization of count data are library depth, gene length, and RNA composition.

+Differences in library size between samples can lead to many more reads being aligned to genes in one sample versus another sample.
+Therefore, we need to adjust the counts assigned to each gene based on the size of the library prior to doing differential expression analysis.

+Gene length normalization is another normalization factor often adjusted for.
+A longer gene generates a longer transcript, which generates more fragments for sequencing.
+Therefore, a longer gene will often have more counts than a shorter gene with the same level of expression.
+Since DE analysis compares expression levels of the same genes between conditions, we do not need to normalize for gene length.
+However, if you were to compare the expression levels of different genes, you would need to account for lengths of the genes.

+Library composition effect is the third factor that needs to be taken into account for by adjusting library size, the composition of the library is also important.
+A few highly differentially expressed genes can skew many normalization methods that are not resistant to these outliers.

+* Normalize counts to account for differences in library depth.

+* Perform principal component analysis

+* Perform hierarchical clustering using heatmaps

+* Identify potential sample outliers and major sources of variation in the data

+3. Differential expression analysis:

+    * Run differential expression analysis

+    * Modeling counts

+    * Shrinking log2 fold change

+    * Testing for differential expression

 # Importing read counts associated with genes